Religious Exploration for Children & Youth

 Sunday Morning Programs

 About 70 children are enrolled in our Sunday morning children’s RE program, with an average participation of 20 children each Sunday.
-In addition to our three-quarter time Director of Religious Exploration, we have two part-time teachers, two part-time childcare providers, and numerous adult volunteers, some of whom lead specialized programs.
+In addition to our three-quarter time Interim Director of Religious Exploration, and childcare and teaching staff, we have many committed volunteers from the congregation, all with back ground checks and following our “two adults in the room at all times” rule.

 Our Whole Lives (OWL) is a lifespan comprehensive sexuality education curriculum developed by the Unitarian Universalist Association.
 (Read more on UUA site.)
 It is offered every other year to rotating age groups and is open to children from the wider Central Oregon community, if space allows.
 OWL honors and recognizes the diversity of all participants with respect to biological sex, gender identity, gender expression, sexual orientation, and disability status.
 Activities and language in the curriculum have been carefully chosen to be as inclusive as possible.